csdiehl16/repo-visualizer/README.md

 ## Troubleshooting

+**Server Won't Start**: Make sure you have a valid `GITHUB_TOKEN` in your `.env` file.

 **API Rate Limiting**: GitHub API has rate limits.
 If you hit them, wait an hour or use a different token.

 **Large Repositories**: Very large repositories may take longer to fetch and visualize.
+The web interface shows a loading indicator during processing.

 **Browser Performance**: For repositories with thousands of files, the visualization might be slow in older browsers.

+**Repository Not Found**: Make sure the GitHub URL is correct and the repository is public.